POTASHCORP Aboriginal Youth Financial Management Awards

-Three outstanding Aboriginal Youth from across Canada will be selected to travel to Halifax, Nova Scotia for four days to attend the ceremony at the AFOA Canada’s National Conference on February 25-27, 2014.
+Three outstanding Aboriginal Youth from across Canada will be selected to travel to Halifax, Nova Scotia for four days to attend the ceremony at the AFOA Canada’s National Conference in February.
 These students will represent the views of Canada’s Aboriginal Youth at one of the most important National Leadership Events in Canada.

 AWARD RECIPIENTS WILL RECEIVE: